droodman/julia.ado/README.md

 2. Subcommands such as PutVarsToDF for high-speed copying of data between Julia and Stata.
 3. Julia functions for reading and writing Stata variables, macros, matrices, and scalars.

+This package requires that Julia be installed, and the Julia directory be added to the system path, according to [instructions](https://julialang.org/downloads/platform/).

 ## Examples, all run in Stata

 ```